Exterior Car Detailing

 Your car exterior is exposed to environmental pollutants on a daily basis – hot, cold, rain, wind and so on.
 If you can’t see it, you will definitely feel it.
 Brush your fingers across your paint one day and you will feel a roughness due to heavy contamination.
 Typically, these are the damaging contaminants that are very difficult to remove and in most instances, are not removed in a regular car wash.

-Effects of these pollutants if left untreated can really take a toll on your paint and cause it to oxidise and ultimately fade faster.
+Effects of these pollutants, if left untreated, can really take a toll on your paint and cause it to oxidise and ultimately fade faster.
 Although it seems harmless, but contaminants like bug guts, bird droppings, rain water drops, tree sap and etc can cause permanent damage if left unattended, especially under harsh Australian weather.

-That’s why we recommend an exterior detail 2-3 times a year and by this we are referring specifically to buffing/polishing, where a light layer of clear coat is removed (the layer protecting your paint).
+That’s why we recommend an exterior detail 2-3 times a year and by this we are referring specifically to buffing/polishing, where a light layer of clear coat is conditioned (the layer protecting your paint).
 Month to month, a wax or paint sealant after a regular car wash is a great way to shield your clear coat from the above pollutants.
 Or if you are looking for the ultimate protection, with astonishing shine, be sure to have a look at ceramic coating/paint protection.

 What Is In An Exterior Detail?